manpagez: man pages & more

 export TERMINFO

-The compiled description is used if it corresponds to the terminal
+The compiled description is used only if it corresponds to the

-Setting TERMINFO is the simplest, but not the only way to set location of
+Setting TERMINFO is the simplest, but not the only, way to direct

-o the last terminal database to which ncurses wrote, if any, is
+o the last terminal database to which the running ncurses application

 o the location specified by the TERMINFO environment variable